meecodebymariomurrent/expo-push-notification-server/README.md

 The app identifier created via the Expo Push Notification Server UI

+### Expo Util Example

 See [Expo App Notification Example](examples/expo/NOTIFICATION.md) for a full example.
 After successful registration of a subscriber you should see the subscriber in the list on the Expo Push Notification Server UI.

 ### Sending push notifications

-Push notifications can be sent to selected subscribers.
+Push notifications can be sent to selected or all subscribers.
 Therefore, you need to log in to the Expo Push Notification Server UI.

 ## Server